 Portable AC units are convenient in the sense that they’re standalone appliances, meaning you don’t have to perform any difficult installation.

 You can also move them from room to room if you’d like.

-We’ve got a great guide on the top rated portable AC unit models for you to check out if this sounds appealing.
+We’ve got a great guide on the best standing air conditioner for you to check out if this sounds appealing.